 Before co-founding KSTM, she was a partner at Blank Rome, in one of the nation’s largest matrimonial practices.

-Heidi serves as an adjunct professor of law at Rutgers School of Law-Newark’s S.I.
-Newhouse Center for Law and Justice, where she teaches courses on family law.
+Heidi recently served as an adjunct professor of law at Rutgers School of Law-Newark’s S.I.
+Newhouse Center for Law and Justice, where she taught courses on family law.
 She is also an active leader of nonprofit organizations dedicated to strengthening families and assisting those in need.
-She currently sits on the board of directors of Sheltering Arms, which seeks to break the cycle of intergenerational poverty through educational and developmental support for children and families in New York.
-She previously served as a board member of Weston United, which provides housing for the homeless and assists those with mental illnesses in New York City.
+She previously sat on the board of directors of Sheltering Arms, which seeks to break the cycle of intergenerational poverty through educational and developmental support for children and families in New York.
+She was also a board member of Weston United, which provides housing for the homeless and assists those with mental illnesses in New York City.

 New York Super Lawyer in Family Law (2016-2020)